Gearotons

 • Integrated over-current, over-voltage, and over-temperature protection

-• High maximum speed can reach 560 RPM
+• Maximum speed can reach 560 RPM

 • Torque-to-weight ratio is the same as an equivalent stepper motor